drteresavasquez/gitsub-professors/instructions.md

 - Overview page
   - Includes a form that allows a user to add a pinned repository
+  - STRETCH GOALS:
+    - Allow users to Delete Pins
+    - Create the About area shown in the Wireframe
 - Repositories page
   - Includes a form that allows a user to create a new repository
+  - STRETCH GOAL:
+    - Allow users to search through the repos using the search bar
+    - Allow users to Star Repos
 - Projects Page with at least 5 projects listed on the page
   - Includes a form that allows a user to add a new project
+  - STRETCH GOALS:
+    - Allow users to search through the projects using the search bar
+    - Allow users to sort using the sort tool in the wireframe
 - Packages Page
   - Includes a form that allows a user to add a package to the list of packages
+  - STRETCH GOAL:
+    - Allow users to Delete Packages
+    - Allow users to search packages

 ### Data